 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 University of Florida is a great option for students pursuing an Agricultural Economics & Business degree.
-Agricultural business students from University of Florida earn a boost of about 8.9% over the average earnings of agricultural economics & business majors.
+After graduation, Agricultural Business students usually earn around $44,924 at the beginning of their careers.
 The setting in a big city is tremendous for young people seeking ample chances for networking, experience, and life.

 Student success after graduation is very important to University of Florida, and graduates usually leave the university with total debt lower than the national average.
 96.0% of freshmen return for their sophomore year of school.
 For more information, check out the college scorecard.

 Any student who is interested in Agricultural Economics & Business needs to look into University of Georgia.
 University of Georgia agricultural economics & business students receive 3.8% more than the standard agricultural business graduate.
-Located in Athens, Georgia, this college is a good final choice for students who enjoy the joy of a substantial city.
+Looking for a big school?
+This college has more than 20,000 students on campus.

 It's hard to find a better school than West Virginia University if you wish to pursue Agricultural Economics & Business as a major.
 After graduating, Agricultural Business students generally earn around $39,101 in their early careers.
 Morgantown, West Virginia is an excellent surrounding for students who relish the active urban lifestyle.

 Graded #1 in West Virginia for value for the money, we might have predicted this university's superb educational programs to feature a higher price tag.
 The affordable yearly price of $16,606 for this school is excellent for students who list debt as one of their biggest concerns.
 Check out all of West Virginia University's rankings to learn more about the college.

 It is difficult to beat Louisiana State University and Agricultural & Mechanical College if you wish to pursue Agricultural Economics & Business as a major.
-Soon after graduating, Agricultural Business students typically earn about $35,678 in their early careers.
-With over 20,000 students, Louisiana State University and Agricultural & Mechanical College get 1.6% above the average college graduate with the same degree.
+Students from the Agricultural Economics & Business major at Louisiana State University and Agricultural & Mechanical College get 1.6% above the average college graduate with the same degree.
 The setting in a main city is wonderful for scholars trying to find adequate options for social networking, excitement, and discovery.

 It is hard to beat University of Arkansas if you want to pursue Agricultural Economics & Business as a major.
 Graduates of the agricultural business program state that they receive average early career income of agricultural business and mid-career income of $77,946.
 Placed in Fayetteville, Arkansas, this institution is a very good option for students who enjoy the thrill of a popular city.